Positive definiteness constraints of effective scalar potential in Georgi-Machacek Model: Positive definiteness constraints of effective scalar potential

-We should note that such bounded-from-below conditions can be applied only when the quartic terms can be rewritten as a quadratic form.
-Taking into account the custodial symmetry breaking effects at quantum level by the $U(1)_Y$ hypercharge interactions, such conditions can no longer be applied because the scalar potential no longer takes the form~(\ref{eq:GMpot}).
+which must hold for all $\zeta$.
+Crucially, this formulation can be applied only when the potential can be rewritten as a quadratic form, which fails when quantum corrections introduce custodial symmetry breaking via $U(1)_Y$ hypercharge interactions.